linode/docs/docs/guides/networking/linode-network/ip-failover-bgp-frr/index.md

 ---

 {{<note>}}
-Not all data centers supports configuring IP failover through FRR.
+Not all data centers supports configuring IP failover over BGP.
 Review the [Configuring IP Failover on a Compute Instance](/docs/guides/ip-failover/) to learn more about IP Sharing / IP failover availability within each data center.
 {{</note>}}

 This guide covers using the open source [FRRouting (FRR)](http://docs.frrouting.org/en/latest/overview.html#about-frr) tool to configure IP failover with Linode Compute Instances.
 FRR is a routing service that uses BGP to monitor and fail over components in a high availability configuration.
-In a typical setup with IP failover, there is one **primary** Instance and one or more **secondary** Instances.
+In a typical setup with IP failover, there is a **primary** Instance and a **secondary** Instance.

 - **Primary**: The primary Compute Instance is the one containing the IP address you'd like to configure for IP failover.
 - **Secondary**: The secondary Compute Instances are then configured to use that IP address in the event the primary Instance stops responding.